Building example design using Docker image#

 OR_IMAGE=openroad_prebuilt_image YOSYS_EXE=/oss-cad-suite/bin/yosys util/docker_shell make

-from outside of OpenROAD-flow-scripts/flow
+Using docker_shell from outside of OpenROAD-flow-scripts/flow folder#

 If you have designs you are keeping in a git source repository that is not